near/community/meetings/bridge-wg.md

 * Usability.
 We work on documentation and examples.

 ## Action item long list
+- [ ] 29 Oct, Chad Ostrowski, Alex Kouprin to assemble the knowledge on fixing the bridge
+- [ ] 29 Oct, Alex Shevchenko, to work on the monitoring with Sandi
+- [ ] 29 Oct, Alex Kouprin, to review [NEP](https://github.com/nearprotocol/NEPs/pull/123) on smart contract upgradability
+- [X] 29 Oct, Max Zavershynkyi, to create a doc \'What can go wrong with the bridge\'.
+This doc can be used for creation of the handbook for monitoring.
+  - Built in the huge document in the issue in github: https://github.com/near/rainbow-bridge/issues/411
-- [ ] 22 Oct, Alex Kouprin and Chad Ostrowski: To investigate NEP21 being sent back as ERC20 without unwrapping.
+- [X] 22 Oct, Alex Kouprin and Chad Ostrowski: To investigate NEP21 being sent back as ERC20 without unwrapping.
 Eugene Kapun thinks it is not a design flaw, we should solve it on the front-end side to check if NEP21 is already matched to ERC20 then we don't need to wrap it additionally.
   - Not yet come with the final solution.
 Alex Kouprin to look into the issue.
-Maybe we need to put everyhtibg into an issue in the bridge repos
+Maybe we need to put everyhting into an issue in the bridge repos.

-- [ ] 29 Oct, Chad Ostrowski, Alex Kouprin to assemble the knowledge on fixing the bridge
-- [ ] 29 Oct, Alex Shevchenko, to work on the monitoring with Sandi
-- [ ] 29 Oct, Max Zavershynkyi, to create a doc \'What can go wrong with the bridge\'.
-This doc can be used for creation of the playbook for monitoring.
-- [ ] 29 Oct, Alex Kouprin, to review [NEP](https://github.com/nearprotocol/NEPs/pull/123) on smart contract upgradability
+## 05.11.2020

+**Alex Kouprin**
+- NayDuck basic integration (with Marcelo).
+Stuck into not passing the txs.
+Perhaps config issues.

+**Vlad Frolov**
+- [Draft PR](https://github.com/near/rainbow-bridge/pull/412) for the config changes is created .
+Multiple things need to be fixed.

+**Evgeny Kapun**
+- Discussing with Alex Kouprin slight changes of the assembly of the proofs + changes in the NEAR light client on Ethereum

+**Marcelo Fornet**
+- Working on testing

+**Chad Ostrowski**
+- Some work on the FE of the bridge: https://near.github.io/rainbow-bridge-frontend/ <-- test tokens for demos.
+- Multiple tokens can be sent over the bridge in the same time
+- PR for sending tokens back from NEAR to Ethereum

+**Alex Shevchenko**
+- Tags for the BD
+- NwtN community call

+**Questions**
+- What is blocking us?
+  - The setup issue that Alex and Marcelo working on right now + Vlads' config PR.
+- Upgradability?
+  - No progress

 ## 29.10.2020